electronicvisions/brainscales2-demos/fp_lui.rst

         Photograph of a Lu.i electronic neuron circuit, with a 2-euro coin included for scale.

-You may find additional information including schematics on the project's homepage, `giantaxon.org <http://giantaxon.org>`_.
+You may find additional information including schematics in the `main paper <https://doi.org/10.1016/j.tine.2025.100248>`_ and on the project's homepage, `giantaxon.org <http://giantaxon.org>`_.

 Exercises
 ~~~~~~~~~